All about intermittent fasting, in under 10 minutes

 Some experts claim short fasts can improve your health and help you lose fat faster.
 So we spent 6 months testing the most popular Intermittent Fasting (IF) protocols ourselves.
 Find out what IF is, whether you should do it, and if so — how.

 For years, Dr. John Berardi, co-founder of Precision Nutrition, told his coaching clients to eat every 3-4 hours.
-That strategy — when combined with wise food choices, a smart exercise program, and world-class coaching — helped nearly 100,000 clients drop nearly 2,000,000 pounds of body fat.
+That strategy — when combined with wise food choices, a smart exercise program, and world-class coaching — helped over 100,000 clients drop nearly 2,000,000 pounds of body fat.

 Proponents of IF, on the other hand, reject the idea of eating so often.